-Xcel’s Unaweep pumped-storage hydro project gets preliminary permit from feds
+Xcel Energy’s controversial Unaweep Canyon pumped-storage hydro project gets preliminary federal permit

-The Federal Energy Regulatory Commission on Tuesday granted Xcel Energy a preliminary permit to study a pumped-storage hydropower project in Unaweep Canyon.
+The Federal Energy Regulatory Commission on Tuesday accepted Xcel Energy’s application for a preliminary permit to study a pumped-storage hydropower project in Unaweep Canyon.

 Xcel’s Public Service Company of Colorado identified the western Colorado canyon as a possible site for the hydropower project, which would move water between two reservoirs to generate emissions-free electricity when wind and solar power fade at night.